 The next is gear.
 There is so much specific gear surrounding camping trips.
 You could spend a fortune before you even know if camping’s right for you!

 To help you avoid this, I’ve put together a list of only the essentials.
-This camping guide will get you through any trip, without getting into the nice-to-haves like a hammock or a portable shower.
+This camping guide will get you through any trip, without getting into the more nice-to-have pieces of gear like a hammock or a portable shower.

 Even if this is your first time camping, you’re likely to know that a tent is the first thing you pack.
 Of course, buying a tent is a big purchase.
 After all, depending on your luck with the weather, the tent you choose can make or break the whole experience.